paymill/paymill-example-php-subscriptions/README.md

 Lets start at the beginning.
 As every application developer you don't want to write everything on your own.
 Nowadays for each programming language there are a lot of tools and frameworks, which we can use to speed up the development process and make our lives easier.

-for dependencies management *Llama Kisses* Project use the standard tool for PHP developers, namely **composer**.
+For dependencies management *Llama Kisses* Project use the standard tool for PHP developers, namely **composer**.
 Dependencies are described in a JSON format and should exist in the root folder of your project in file called **composer.json**.
 In this example we will use four dependencies:
 * [monolog](https://github.com/Seldaek/monolog) - logging library
 * [twig](http://twig.sensiolabs.org/) - template engine for PHP
 * [bootstrap](https://github.com/twbs/bootstrap) - CSS & JavaScript framework for faster and easier web development